alanabrownn/reproducible-research_homework/README.md

 **Interpretation**

-The values for these constants are statistically significant because both p-values are lower than 0.01 .
-This means that there are significantly different from 0.
+The p-values associated with both the intercept and slope coefficients are less than 0.01, indicating that, at the 99% confidence level, we can reject the null hypothesis that these coefficients are zero.
+This suggests that both the intercept and slope are statistically significant and significantly different from zero.

 **Comparison with paper**